 For what I could see Wordpress-FPM is actually lighter that the Apache version but the setup hassle makes it not worth to me.
 I’m giving 5 minutes to each possible solution as this is just a personal project!

 Remember?
 I’m running on a tiny tiny budget!

 Next step involves another round of Googling.
 Now that MySQL memory is under control I would like to do achieve the same with Apache/Wordpress.

 My query was straightforward and I regret not to have searched for it earlier as it produced the complete solution as first result: optimise docker wordpress memory

-but thank you for reading!
+From now on is pure theory, but thank you for reading!